openskies-sh/openskies-sh-articles/content/articles/drone-aircraft-registry-sandbox.md

 ![Registry flow](https://i.imgur.com/noCPlUf.png)

-The registration sandbox comes with a front end and a backend system.
-The [Frontend](https://airegister.herokuapp.com) is a ReactJS based app that is also [open source](github.com/openskies-sh/aircraft-registry-spa).
+The registration sandbox comes with a front end and a backend system, they are independent, the front can be customized or new ones can be developed.
+At the moment, [Frontend](https://airegister.herokuapp.com) is a ReactJS based app that is also [open source](github.com/openskies-sh/aircraft-registry-spa).
 The video above shows how to login to the frontend and then query the backend for the data.
 All of this can be customized as necessary and also a series of tests around load have also been developed to simulate [real-world load](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/comprehensive-registry-testing.md).

 ### Final words

 The registration sandbox shown above has been developed and deployed over a number of years of work.
 The goal is to provide a blueprint / reference implementation that is compatible with ICAO work and the needs of the drone eco system.
 As experts in registration can help you in deploying a instance and getting started with true integration.
 Registration is a vast and complex topic but these tools help you in deploying a secure local instance of the registry customized for your needs.
 I hope that this gives a good understanding of the open source registry system.